 I. Finishing up a divorce:

-Attorneys will generally present, file and/or get signed some or all of the following, as needed and appropriate, to complete a divorce.
+Attorneys will generally present, file or get signed some or all of the following, as needed, to complete a divorce.
 The decree and “Austin” report form must be prepared and signed for every divorce case.
 The documents needed will vary, depending on the issues and needs of each case.

 A. Documents to be submitted to the Court for your prove up: